OfficeDev/office-js-docs-pr/docs/outlook/authenticate-a-user-with-an-sso-token.md

 For an overview of SSO in Office Add-ins, see [Enable single sign-on for Office Add-ins](../develop/sso-in-office-add-ins.md) and [Authorize to Microsoft Graph in your Office Add-in](../develop/authorize-to-microsoft-graph.md).

 > [!NOTE]
 > To use SSO, you must load the beta version of the Office JavaScript Library from https://appsforoffice.microsoft.com/lib/beta/hosted/office.js in the startup HTML page of the add-in.
+However, you should **not** use beta APIs in production add-ins.

 ## Enable modern authentication in your Office 365 tenancy